afq984/minos/README.md

 2. Start and enable `minos-client.service`
 3. Edit `/etc/nsswitch.conf` and add `minos` to `passwd` `group` and `shadow`

     Example:

     ```
     passwd: files mymachines systemd minos
     group: files mymachines systemd minos
     shadow: files minos
     ```

-### Changing passwords
+### Changing passwords (passwd) / shells (chsh)

 Password changes on the server take effect (broadcasts to the clients) immediately.

-Password changes on the client may lead to undefined behavior.
+Password changes on the client should be blocked by the system.

 ### Other hints

-`minos-server.service` will not start while `minos-client.service` is running.
+You do not need to run `minos-client` and `minos-server` in the same node.

 ## Installation